akvachan/Medical-Abstract-Segmentation/README.md

 | Min sentence length (words)           | 1        |
 | Max sentence length (words)           | 338      |

 Smallest abstract has 3 sentences, biggest has 51.
 Average sentence length is between 26-27 words.
-Around 26.6% of total words are stopwords and around 0.8% are unique words.
+Around 26.6% of total words are stopwords and around 0.8% are unique words (not lowercased).
 Smallest sentence contains just a single word, biggest sentence contains 338 words.

 Full sentence length distribution can be found in sentence_length_distribution.txt.